-Due to the fact that a lot of USB transactions would cause a very bad performance of J-Link, on PC-side implementations the assumption is made that the CPU/Debug interface is fast enough to handle the commands/requests without the need of waiting.
-So, when using the PC-side-intelligence, stability can not be guaranteed in all cases, especially if the target interface speed (JTAG/SWD/...) is significantly higher than the CPU speed.
+Due to the fact that a lot of USB transactions would cause a very bad performance of J-Link, PC-side implementations are on the assumption that the CPU/ Debug interface is fast enough to handle the commands/requests without the need of waiting.
+So, when using the PC-side-intelligence, stability cannot be guaranteed in all cases, especially if the target interface speed (JTAG/SWD/...) is significantly higher than the CPU speed.